CoregoLabs/Proposal/README.md

 #### Coretime Abstractions

-Considering that the entire project is built upon the ideas presented in the Agile Coretime RFC, there is a clear requirement to allow users to perform actions on their Coretime using Corego.
+Considering that the entire project is built upon the ideas presented in the Agile Coretime RFC, users to perform actions on their Coretime using Corego.

 - **Regions Dashboard** will serve as a central hub for users, allowing them to browse all of the regions they own.
 The regions will be presented as UI card components containing all relevant metadata and actions that a user can perform on their region.